-Names of Test Product(s) Throughout this document, test product(s) will be referred to as [REDACTED] (LID220365).
-Name of Comparator Product(s) DAILIES TOTAL1® spherical soft contact lenses (DT1; LID006961) Adverse Device Effect (ADE) Adverse event related to the use of an investigational medical device or comparator.
+Names of Test Product(s) Throughout this document, test product TOTAL30 Multifocal for Astigmatism will be referred to as T30 MFfA.
+Name of Comparator Product(s) Throughout this document, comparator product ULTRA® Multifocal for Astigmatism will be referred to as ULTRA MFfA.
+Adverse Device Effect (ADE) Adverse event related to the use of an investigational medical device or comparator.
 Note: This definition includes adverse events resulting from insufficient or inadequate instructions for use, deployment, implantation, installation, or operation; any malfunction; and use error or intentional misuse.
-Adverse Event (AE) Untoward medical occurrence, unintended disease or injury, or untoward clinical signs (including abnormal laboratory findings) in subjects, users or other persons, whether or not related to the investigational medical device or comparator and whether anticipated or unanticipated.
+Adverse Event (AE) Untoward medical occurrence, unintended disease or injury, or untoward clinical signs (including abnormal laboratory findings) in subjects, users, or other persons, whether or not related to the investigational medical device or comparator and whether anticipated or unanticipated.
 Note: For subjects, this definition includes events related to the investigational medical device, comparator, or the procedures involved.
 For users or other persons, this definition is restricted to the use of the investigational medical device or comparator.
-Requirements for reporting Adverse Events in the study can be found in Section 11.
+Requirements for reporting adverse events in the study can be found in Section 11.
 Anticipated Serious Adverse Device Effect (ASADE) An effect which by its nature, incidence, severity, or outcome has been identified in the risk assessment.